RIOT-OS/RIOT/MAINTAINING.md

     Is the problem that the PR intends to solve clearly stated?
 2. Is the solution presented in the PR as simple as possible to satisfy the requirements, but no simpler?
-3. Is the PR a manageable size for you to handle?
-As a general rule of thumb, if the PR is likely to take more than a full day for one person to review, then it may need to be broken down, at your discretion.
+3. Is the PR a manageable size?
+It should be confined to a single explainable change, and be runnable on its own.
 4. Is the solution well designed on a high level?
 5. Do the concepts used by the PR make sense?
 6. Does the PR break with existing concepts?
 7. Is there a clean commit history in the pulled branch?
-The commit history should show a clear breakdown of the work that has been done.
+The commit history should group the code differences cleanly.
 8. Are there clear and adequate instructions on how to test the PR? \
     This may or may not include implemented tests as part of the PR.
 9. Does the code compile and run?